bradleytaunt/stacks-11ty/posts/2017/12/15/readonly-parameters-in-c-a-step-closer-to-immutability.md

 ReSharper to the rescue?
 ------------------------

 I don’t even know if it’s possible, but I’d have liked the compiler to disallow `in` parameters that **aren’t value types**.
-I’m sure the ReSharper team are working on a new code-inspection to warn when passing `in <span style="text-decoration: underline;">references</span>`.
+I’m sure the ReSharper team are working on a new code-inspection to warn when passing `in` _references_.